tylerbmusic/GeoFS-Landing-Stats/README.md

 # GeoFS Landing Stats

 This is a JavaScript plugin for GeoFS that shows your landing statistics after you landed.
-This plugin shows data like vertical speed, airspeed, and more.
+This plugin shows data like vertical speed, G-forces, airspeed, roll, tilt, and more.

 ## Features